When to Hire an Attorney After a Car Accident

 Your attorney cannot necessarily control how long it takes the insurer to agree to a fair settlement.
 Sometimes this takes a few weeks, and other times it drags out for months.
 However, insurance companies must move forward with claims at a reasonable pace.
 If they purposefully delay the assessment of your claim or negotiations for too long, your attorney may opt to take additional action to move the case forward.

 When a crash victim tries to handle their insurance claim on their own, it can easily take even longer.
-A car accident attorney knows how to handle the insurance companies, the process necessary for filing a claim, and how to navigate it.
+A car accident lawyer knows how to handle the car insurance companies, the process necessary for filing a claim, and how to navigate it.
 They can represent you and build your case while you recover physically.

 Investigations Require Committing Time and Resources

-A lawyer understands what evidence the insurance companies want to see to approve a claim and payout a fair settlement to a client.
+A lawyer understands what evidence the auto insurance companies want to see to approve a claim and payout a fair settlement to a client.
 They also know the tactics they may try to use to counter a claim, reduce the payout, or otherwise underpay a client.
 This is why a lawyer typically works to build strong support for every claim they file.

 In a Georgia car accident case, relevant evidence could include: